 The writing is snappy, the performances the perfect level of campy, and the music is perfection from the Crew Cuts Sh-Boom to the dark and ominous score.
 If you’ve never seen Clue, you’re missing out.
 If you have seen it, but it’s been a while, Clue is always worth a re-watch.
 Finally, remember, Communism just may be a red herring.

 Check availability on Clue

-About the reviewer: Kate Boyle watches Clue so often that she can recite pretty much the whole thing.
+About the reviewer: Kate Shaw watches Clue so often that she can recite pretty much the whole thing.
 She also still loves anything with Tim Curry.
 She is often found providing computer & ereader tutorials or bugging staff at the libraries to write reviews for this website.